 - There is no evidence that shows these products are safe to use over the long term.

-- The ingredients in e-cigarettes are not labeled, so it's not clear what's in them.
+- The ingredients in e-cigarettes are not labeled, so it is not clear what's in them.

-- It's not known how much nicotine is in each cartridge.
-The FDA found nicotine in one sample that was labeled nicotine-free.
+- It is not known how much nicotine is in each cartridge.

 - Non-smokers may start using e-cigarettes because they believe these devices are safe.